NishanBhattarai327/vanilla-chess/docs/drag-and-drop.md

-# Drag-and-Drop Functionality in Chess App
+# Drag-and-Drop Functionality in Vanilla Chess

 This document explains the implementation and behavior of the drag-and-drop functionality for moving chess pieces in the application.